Kaltsoon/data-management-and-databases/exercises/relational-model-exercises-1.md

 </pre>

 > [!TIP]
-> You'll need to add a foreign key attribute to one of the relations, but which one?
+> To establish the relationship between courses and curriculums, you'll need to add a foreign key attribute to one of the relations, but which one?

 ### Part B